josephmate/josephmate.github.io/_posts/2021-10-03-my-bug-used-up-100cpu-or-did-it.md

 Fortunately, I'm grateful we had strong test engineers that caught it before it was released.
 What do you think?
 Was this my fault?

+Update: Yes it was my fault.
+Premature optimization is the root of all evil.

 <script src="https://utteranc.es/client.js"
         repo="josephmate/josephmate.github.io"